Password Manager Review 2024: What You Need to Know

 There doesn’t appear to be any sort of money-back guarantee with Password Manager, but since it’s purchased through the Google Play Store, it should be easy enough to refund directly through that interface without having to contact the developer.

-Password Manager Ease of Use and Setup
+Password Manager Ease of Use & Setup — Very Simple & Intuitive

 The setup process for Password Manager is second to none, and it’s clearly designed with the user experience as a top priority.
 I don’t know that I’d use the app as my primary password manager due to the lack of features, but the fact that it focuses in on the basics and manages to perfect them is quite commendable.
 The truth is, not everyone needs a super sophisticated program for their daily web browsing, and this Password Manager app may be more than enough for the average user.